Baltimore County Department of Health

 Any Baltimore County resident needing assistance to coordinate services enabling them to remain in a non-institutional setting may be referred for case management services.

-A comprehensive evaluation is completed, which includes medical/nursing, functional, psychosocial, financial, and environmental components.
+A comprehensive evaluation is completed, which includes medical and nursing, functional, psychosocial, financial, and environmental components.

 The multi-disciplinary team assists the patient, family, personal physicians, and others by developing an appropriate plan of care to help the client remain in the least restrictive environment.